mihai-vlc/bree-dashboard/README.md

 pnpm run start
 ```

+To change the port of the server set the `BREE_DASHBOARD_PORT` environment variable.

 ## Define the jobs

 The jobs can be created in the `jobs` folder and configured in the `main.js` file.